-Pierre Bélanger is Associate Professor of Landscape Architecture at Harvard University’s Graduate School of Design.
+Pierre Bélanger is Associate Professor of Landscape Architecture and Co-Director of the MDes Program at Harvard University’s Graduate School of Design.
 As part of the Department of Landscape Architecture and the Advanced Studies Program, he teaches and coordinates graduate courses on the convergence of ecology, infrastructure and urbanism in the interrelated fields of design, planning and engineering.

 Responding to the growing inertia of urban planning and the overexertion of civil engineering in public works today, Bélanger has formulated the term “landscape infrastructure” used today by governments, professionals and academics worldwide to designate how the field of landscape is redefining the morphology of urban infrastructure in research, pedagogy and practice vis-à-vis the complexities of sub-urbanization and super-urbanization.
 Foregrounding and augmenting the biophysical landscape of living systems that has been marginalized by the historical divide between economy and ecology of industrial economies, the double-entendre of the landscape infrastructure project aims to reposition the agency of ecology as a sophisticated, instrumental system of essential services, resources, processes and agents that underpin contemporary urban economies towards the 22nd century.